 Symptoms of perimenopause may include:

-To relieve these symptoms, your doctor can offer you Hormone Replacement Therapy (HRT) to restore hormonal balance of progesterone and oestrogen.
+To relieve these symptoms, your doctor can offer you Hormone Replacement Therapy (HRT) to restore the hormonal balance of progesterone and oestrogen.
 Each treatment varies depending on your unique symptoms and needs.
 To book an appointment with our experienced doctors, call our friendly team.

 Perimenopause cannot be prevented but symptoms can be lessened by maintaining a healthy lifestyle with a balanced diet, little to no alcohol consumption, regular exercise, adequate calcium intake and not smoking cigarettes.